Canon 40D vs Sony RX100 III

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The RX100 III indeed provides for movie recording, while the 40D does not.
 The highest resolution format that the RX100 III can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), while the 40D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The viewfinder in the RX100 III offers a wider field of view (100%) than the one in the 40D (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the 40D has a higher magnification (0.59x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The viewfinders of both cameras offer the same magnification (0.59x), but the one in the RX100 III has a wider field of view (100%) than the finder in the 40D (95%), so that a larger proportion of the captured image is visible.
 The table below summarizes some of the other core capabilities of the Canon 40D and Sony RX100 III in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 40D, but is missing on the RX100 III is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The RX100 III has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 40D does not have a selfie-screen.